Regularized Laplacian determinants of self-similar fractals: Introduction

 The goal of this paper is to give examples of fractals whose spectral zeta functions have no poles on the imaginary axis, which then allows us to define the corresponding Laplacian determinant, interpreted as the regularized product of the Laplace eigenvalues.
 This result can be stated as a regularized limit and has been proven again with a different methodology in \cite{Vert}.
 More specifically, if $f \in C^{\infty}(\mathbb{R}^{+},\mathbb{C})$ and is of the form

-for some $N \in \mathbb{N}$, $(a_j) \subset \mathbb{C}$ such that $({\rm Re}(a_j))$ is monotonically decreasing and ${\rm Re}(a_N)<0$ then we define the regularized limit of $f$ as $\widetilde{\lim_{x \rightarrow \infty}} f(x)=a_{00}.$ Then as in \cite{Vert} we can restate the above result as
+for some $N \in \mathbb{N}$, $(a_j) \subset \mathbb{C}$ such that $({\rm Re}(a_j))$ is monotonically decreasing and ${\rm Re}(a_N)<0$, then we define the regularized limit of $f$ as $\widetilde{\lim_{x \rightarrow \infty}} f(x)=a_{00}.$ Then as in \cite{Vert} we can restate the above result as

 Motivated by the above mentioned connection between a classical determinant and a zeta regularized determinant, we investigate a similar relation on some fractal examples.
-In this paper we study three concrete examples: the diamond fractal, the double Sierpinski gasket ($SG)$, and the double $pq$-model on the unit interval.
+In this paper we study three concrete examples: the diamond fractal, the $N-1$ dimensional double Sierpi\'nski gaskets ($SG^N)$, and the double $pq$-model on the unit interval.
 All three examples satisfy spectral decimation, which leads to closed-form expressions for the spectral zeta functions and the Laplacian determinants.
-However, only for the double Sierpinski gasket and the double $pq$-model do we have exact analogs of \eqref{asymp}.
+However, only for the double Sierpi\'nski gaskets and the double $pq$-model do we have exact analogs of \eqref{asymp}.
 Details will be described in subsequent sections, after a review of basic notions from analysis on fractals and graph theory.